tokuhirom/kiji/README.md

 What's this?
 -------------

-This is a interpreter for subset of Perl6.
+saru aims to be the language of the backward compatibility of Perl6.
 It's running on MoarVM.

 Why?
 ----